DynamoDS/RevitTestFramework/README.md

 ##Revit Test Framework

 The Revit Test Framework (RTF) allows you to conduct unit testing on Revit.
-RTF allows you to run NUnit tests of your Revit API.
-It does this by generating journal files to create sessions of revit.
+RTF allows you to run NUnit tests of your Revit API code.
+It does this by generating journal files to create sessions of Revit.
 A small Revit addin runs the test specified in the journal and writes the results to a file.
 Additionally, you can attach an attribute to your test which specifies a Revit model to open when Revit starts.

 ##Installation